 Standard for Surveillance of Complications Related to Blood Donation by ISBT/AABB/IHN.
 The tool aims to avoid terms such as mild, moderate and severe that could set a blood collector up for legal action if a donor has an adverse event that is considered "severe."
 It is patterned after an established clinical severity scale, Common Terminology Criteria for Adverse Events (CTCAE1) v 5.0, which rates severity by Grades 1-5 with 1 through 5 being roughly associated with mild, moderate, severe, life-threatening and death.

-A validation study to assess the validity of the proposed blood donor adverse event grading tool for hemovigilance surveillance purpose is being conducted through February 28, 2019.
-Participants will classify the severity grading of the 32 donor adverse reaction case reports provided in the study utilizing 2014
+A validation study to assess the validity of the proposed blood donor adverse event grading tool for hemovigilance surveillance purposes was completed in February 2019.
+Participants were asked to classify the severity grading of 32 donor adverse reaction case reports provided in the study utilizing the 2014

 Standard for Surveillance of Complications Related to Blood Donation together with the associated